BurntJannings/oss_boats/README.md

 - Boats can be driven across the map without sinking
 - Give your boat a special name at purchase time
 - Set a max number of boats per player in the config
+- Command: 'enterBoat' to be used in F8 console if unable to get back to the driving position

 #### Configuration
 Settings can be changed in the `config.lua` file.
 Here is an example of one shop: